jameshensman/VFF/README.md

 By James Hensman, Nicolas Durrande and Arno Solin.

-Code accompanies this arxiv paper: TODO
+Code accompanies this arxiv paper: https://arxiv.org/pdf/1611.06740v1.pdf

 ### Install
 VFF relies heavily on [GPflow](github.com/GPflow/GPflow).
 After installing GPflow, clone this repo and add the VFF directory to your PYTHONPATH.
 There are some examples in the `experiments` directory that replicate figures from the manuscript.